-Lori Loughlin’s Daughters Olivia Jade & Isabella Were Not Kicked Out Of USC Sorority After All —Here’s Why
+Lori Loughlin’s Daughters, Olivia Jade & Isabella, Were Not Kicked Out Of USC Sorority After All —Here’s Why

 The official statement comes after a source told Us Weekly that Olivia Jade, 19, and Isabella, 20, “were both in Kappa Kappa Gamma and the sorority has since kicked them out and is trying to distance themselves from the situation as much as possible.”

-The girls’ parents, Fuller House star Lori Loughlin and her husband, designer Mossimo Giannulli, were accused of paying $500,000 in bribes to shady college prep expert William “Rick” Singer to help get Olivia Jade and Isabella into the university as fake crew team recruits.
+The girls’ parents, Fuller House star Lori Loughlin and her husband, designer Mossimo Giannulli, were accused of paying $500,000 in bribes to shady college prep expert, William “Rick” Singer, to help get Olivia Jade and Isabella into the university as fake crew team recruits.
 In the aftermath of the scandal, the Giannulli sisters’ academic status at USC is in limbo.

 A statement from the school posted by Us Weekly revealed that USC placed holds on the accounts of students who may be associated with the alleged admissions scheme and that the students would be withheld from registering for classes, withdrawing from the university, or acquiring transcripts while their cases are under review.